The Hip Is A Messenger!

 · Feet and ankles

-Releasing, igniting, connecting, and strengthening are all an integral part of rediscovering how to live freely and fully within our bodies.
+Specifically, releasing, igniting, connecting, and strengthening are all an integral part of rediscovering how to improve hip injuries and live freely and fully within our bodies.

 We want to accomplish releasing the congested region.
 The idea is to allow the body to let go of tensions so that we may begin to reestablish new and healthier functional movement patterns.